-Gloucestershire is a vibrant county that’s packed with incredible cultural and music events, covering a spectrum of genres from jazz and opera to rock, pop and indie.
-And there’s so much to look forward to in 2022!
+Gloucestershire is a vibrant county that’s packed with incredible cultural and music events, covering a spectrum of genres from jazz and opera to rock, pop and indie — and there’s so much to look forward to in 2025!

-From atmospheric performances in purpose-built opera houses to open-air gigs in the Cotswolds, SoGlos has rounded up 12 music events taking place across Gloucestershire in 2022 that you won’t want to miss.
+From atmospheric performances in purpose-built opera houses to Britain's coolest festival, SoGlos rounds up 11 music events taking place in and around Gloucestershire in 2025 that you won’t want to miss.

 Cheltenham Jazz Festival

-A must for aspiring musicians, the annual Cheltenham Jazz Festival is just one of the town’s famous festivals, taking place over the May bank holiday weekend – with the next event planned for Wednesday 27 April to Monday 2 May 2022.
+A must for fans of jazz and the many genres it has influenced, the annual Cheltenham Jazz Festival is just one of the town’s famous festivals, taking place over the May bank holiday weekend — with this year's event getting underway from Wednesday 30 April to Monday 5 May 2025.

 Longborough Festival Opera